apiflask/apiflask/docs/openapi.md

 See the details of these fields at
 [OpenAPI docs](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#schemaObject).

-However, the most of these fields will be generated automatically when you set up the schema field.
+However, most of these fields will be generated when you set up the schema field.
 For example, if you set `required` to `True`, pass a `Length(0, 10)` validator to `validate`:

 ```python
 from apiflask import Schema